Learn the common signs of mental illness in adults and adolescents.

 Social workers (B.A. or B.S.) provide case management, inpatient discharge planning services, placement services and other services to support healthy living.

 Pastoral counselors are clergy members with training in clinical pastoral education.
 They are trained to diagnose and provide counseling.
-Pastoral counselors are members of the Association of Pastoral Counselors (AAPC) and can have equivalents to a doctorate in counseling.
+Pastoral counselors can have equivalents to a doctorate in counseling.

 Updated April 2020